Arrival & induction

 The Informatics Graduate School holds PGR Induction events in September and January each year.
 These events provide you with important information to get you started on your PGR degree programme.
 As well as presentations from a range of University teams, this is an excellent opportunity to meet, mix and mingle with your new PGR peers.
 Attendance at the PGR Induction is expected by all new PGR students (including those on CDT programmes).

-All new PGR students are invited to attend the PGR welcome/induction session on Tue 15 September 2020, 10.30- 12.00.
+A PGR Welcome/induction session for students that have started in November 2020 and December 2020 and for students starting in January 2021 and February 2021 will take place on Tuesday 19 January 2021, 10.30-12:30 (UK time).
+Please note that participation in this session will be used as evidence to confirm the attendance of students staring in January 2021, which is required to complete the matriculation process.
 Due to the COVID-19 situation, there are currently restrictions on access to the Informatics Forum and physical distancing measures are in place.
 As such, the PGR Induction will be delivered online via Blackboard Collaborate.
-To join the session, please click the link here: https://eu.bbcollab.com/guest/c44e14fa8b8643948499ee0c5f655943
+To join the session, please click at https://eu.bbcollab.com/guest/4578a73433ef4e9aba0ea940af6c3800

 Welcome to the School of Informatics from the Head of School - Prof Jane Hillston (Head of School, PGR Personal Tutor)